Diplab/Collection/README.md

 -	`static <T> boolean	addAll(Collection<? super T> c, T... elements)`
 -	`static void	shuffle(List<?> list)`
 -	`static <T extends Comparable<? super T>> void	sort(List<T> list)`
+-	`static <T> int	binarySearch(List<? extends Comparable<? super T>> list, T key)`
+-	`static <T> int	binarySearch(List<? extends T> list, T key, Comparator<? super T> c)`
+	+	Searches the specified list for the specified object using the binary search algorithm.
+The list must be sorted into **ascending order according** to the specified `comparator` (as by the `sort(List, Comparator)` method), prior to making this call.
+	+	Returns the index of the search key, if it is contained in the list; otherwise, **(-(insertion point) - 1)**.
+The insertion point is defined as the point at which the key would be inserted into the list: the index of the first element greater than the key, or list.size() if all elements in the list are less than the specified key.
+Note that this guarantees that the return value will be >= 0 if and only if the key is found.
+	+	Boolean, Integer, Float, Double ... all implement [Comparable][Comparable.html].
+That can use `Collections.sort` to sort without need of implementing `Comparable`.

 ## 其他議題